thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/basic/thingsboard-upload-example-dashboard.md

 {% endif %}

 After importing we should choose entity alias for our device.
-To do this - we need to press the pen icon and select entity aliases, select alias "My device" and open it for editing by pressing the pen icon.
+To do this - we need to press the pen icon or **Edit mode** button, select entity aliases, select an alias and open it for editing by pressing the pen icon.
-Then choose a device with name My device from dropdown list and save entity alias, now you should be able to see the data from the device.
+Then choose a device from dropdown list and save entity alias, now you should be able to see the data from the device.